 Can I be tested for a COVID-19 infection at AFC Urgent Care Narberth?

 You can be tested for a COVID-19 infection at our urgent care center in Narberth, PA.
 You can receive an antibody test as well.
 Both tests begin with a telemedicine visit from the comfort of your home.
-During this session, ou provider will talk with you about which test is best for you.
+During this session, our provider will talk with you about which test is best for you.
 After this session, you will be scheduled to come to our clinic at an assigned sample collection time.
-For our patients and staff’s safety, no possible COVID-19 positive patients are being seen inside of our clinic at this time.
-One of our providers or staff members will come out to your care for sample collection for a COVID-19 test.
-Antibody testing, which requires a blood draw, will occur inside our facility.

 I heard Governor Wolf closed all businesses in Pennsylvania, is your urgent care center open?
 Are you accepting COVID-19 patients?

 We are an urgent care center and deemed to be essential and will remain open unless ordered to close.
 You are welcome to walk-in for care or make an appointment online, except if you believe you may have a COVID-19 infection.
 If you think you have a COVID-19 infection, please call to arrange for a telemedicine appointment.

 Are there any confirmed cases in Narberth, PA?

 There are confirmed cases of COVID-19 in the community and throughout the area.